jgxs/dock_template/2_PLOP_rescore/README.md

 ## split ligands in poses.mol2

-I n this step, we will split poses.mol2 into single molecule files.
+In this step, we will split poses.mol2 into single molecule files.
 For each molecule, we will generate two files.
 One is a pdb file whose suffix is `.het` and a mol2 file.
 They are necessary for next step.
 We  will use `2_PLOP_rescore/mols_splits.qsub` to finish it.

 ## generate all ligands parameters